insurello/rambler-migrator/README.md

 ## Lambda Migrator

-The lambda migrator is a vanilla Alpine docker with curl (for Lambda interaction) and rambler added.
+The lambda migrator is an AWS NodeJS docker with rambler added.
 The lambda is triggered using a "Custom Resource" on deploy.

-N.B.!
-The RDS secrets are exposed via environment variables to the Lambda, this means anyone who is allowed to look at the lambda will also gain access to those secrets.

-Possible improvements:

-- use a programming language stack to access the secrets and call rambler (e.g. NodeJS or similar)
+To avoid exposing passwords via environment variables there's a thin NodeJS wrapper that fetches the password from secrets manager and passes it to Rambler.

 ## CDK